sparkfun/SparkFun_DataLogger/docs/configuration.md

 </div>

 !!! note
     You may notice after entering a <kbd>1</kbd> that there is a slight delay before the DataLogger IoT responds.
-The delay was added to allow some time for the DataLogger to receive an additional digit for any option greater than 9.
+The delay was added to allow some time for the DataLogger IoTto receive an additional digit for any option greater than 9.
 If you want to head to option 1 immediately without the slight delay, you can hit the <kbd>Enter</kbd> key to enter the Application Settings.

 We'll go over each of these options below.